Your AHS directory profile

 Making sure you’re listed in the AHS directory is simple.
 Once your profile is created, you’ll have total control over updates, letting you keep things up-to-date and representative of your best work.

-Step 2: Notify the web team Heading link
+Step 1: Email the web team Heading link

 You’ll get a message from one of the web team members when your profile is ready for you.

-Go to the web address the webmaster sent you in the email, and click the blue button near the bottom of the page that says Login with UIC Common Password.
-Use your UIC NetID and password.
+Go to the web address the webmaster sent you in the email, and click the “Sign in with Microsoft” button.
+Use your UIC NetID and password to log in.

 Once you’ve logged in, you’ll be at your dashboard.
 Find the Profile link on the left menu that has a push pin next to it.